AbhyudayaGup/Crack-Identification/README.md

 # Mosaic Crack Detection using OpenCV

 This project implements a basic image processing pipeline using OpenCV to detect cracks in mosaic images.
 The goal is to identify and visualize structural cracks in mosaic surfaces by enhancing contrast, detecting edges, and isolating line features.
-It shows the output in multiple windows, it shows the user the best outputs of edge detection,
+It shows the output in multiple windows, it shows the user the best outputs of edge detection, along with a colored and monochromatic style of the image.

 Dependencies
 Ensure you have the following Python packages installed: